antbag-pm-pl/VoteStreak/README.md

 # Information
 You can add votestreaks to your server.
 Whenever a person in your server votes he get a streak and if he didn't vote in the last 12 hours his streak' get reset.
+# For Server Administrators:
+A quick note. your player has to be online in the server and have joined at __least__ once with this plugin installed to reset their streak. otherwise you cannot modify streaks.
+(sigh. thats annoying. we will eventually find a fix to this)

 # Permissions
 - `votestreak.streak.command`
 - `votestreak.reset.command`